 4. Medium Grind

-It has the appearance and texture like smooth sand and is common among pre-ground bean sizes.
+It has the appearance and texture of smooth sand and is common among pre-ground bean sizes.
 This grind size is perfect for siphon brewers and drip coffee makers.

-Drip pot : In addition, you can use it for drip pot, a kind of pour over coffee maker combined with a carafe.
-At its bottom is a large opening, allowing it to make coffee brew that is similar to what the Hario V60 can make
+Drip pot: You can also use it for drip pot, a kind of pour-over coffee maker combined with a carafe.
+At its bottom is a large opening, allowing it to make a coffee brew similar to what the Hario V60 can make.

 5. Medium-Fine Grind

-Vacuum Pots : This coffee maker is simple and effective in making coffee brews with two different chambers where the gravity and vapor pressure can make the coffee.
-It is also called the VAC pot or syphon coffee maker that was invented in the 1830s by Loeff.
+Vacuum Pots: This coffee maker is simple and effective in making coffee brews with two different chambers where the gravity and vapor pressure can make the coffee.
+It is also called the VAC pot, or siphon coffee maker invented in the 1830s by Loeff.

-Siphon Brewers : This coffee maker is also suitable for using the medium-fine grind of coffee beans that can make tasty and aromatic coffee in your cup.
+Siphon Brewers: This coffee maker is also suitable for using the medium-fine grind of coffee beans to make tasty and aromatic coffee in your cup.

-Aeropress (with 2-3 minutes brew time) : You can also use this machine with up to three minutes of brew time in order to make delicious coffee.
+Aeropress (with 2-3 minutes brew time): You can also use this machine with up to three minutes of brew time to make delicious coffee.

 6. Fine Grind

-These coffee beans are with a super smooth texture and almost resembling powder.
+These coffee beans have a super smooth texture and almost resemble powder.
 You can find this size in pre-ground coffee bean bags.
 Sometimes, they are also called espresso grind.

-If you love espresso, then you should be familiar with the find grind size, which is needed for espresso makers.
+If you love espresso, you should be familiar with the fine grind size needed for espresso makers.
 You can also use it in an AeroPress with one minute of brewing time.

-On the other hand, you can also use the fine grind size of coffee beans if you are using a Moka pot or a Stovetop Espresso.
+On the other hand, you can also use the fine-grind size of coffee beans using a Moka pot or a Stovetop Espresso.

-For example, the moka pot, which was invented in Italy by Alfonso Bialetti on 1933, is effective in brewing this grind size.
-The electric or stovetop coffee maker can brew the coffee through passing the boiling water that is pressurized by steam through the find ground beans.
+For example, the Moka pot, invented in Italy by Alfonso Bialetti in 1933, effectively brews this grind size.
+The electric or stovetop coffee maker can brew the coffee bypassing the boiling water pressurized by steam through the fine ground beans.

 7. Extra Fine Grind

-Knowing these things about the seven levels of coffee ground size, you will have a better idea on how you can use them and what coffee makers are best suited for each size.
-With such information, you will also learn about the right size for the type of coffee drink you want.
-For example, you need finely ground coffee beans for espresso and extra coarse grind for cowboy coffee or cold brew coffee.
+Knowing these things about the seven levels of coffee ground size, you will better understand how you can use them and what coffee makers are best suited for each size.
+You will also learn about the right size for the type of coffee drink you want with such information.
+For example, you need finely ground coffee beans for espresso and an extra coarse grind for cowboy coffee or cold brew coffee.

-And as said, the grind size directly affects the texture, flavor and taste of your coffee.
-You will be able to achieve your desired results with such information on the correct coffee bean size.
+And as said, the grind size directly affects the texture, flavor, and taste of your coffee.
+Therefore, you will achieve your desired results with such information on the correct coffee bean size.
 Also, you will be able to know the type of coffee bean grinder to buy.

-However, the blade grinder can generate much heat while processing the beans and that can also affect the taste and flavor of coffee.
+However, the blade grinder can generate much heat while processing the beans, which can also affect the taste and flavor of the coffee.

 But now, there are many modern grinders to choose from and use so that you can grind your coffee beans at home based on your desired settings and results.

-On the other hand, there are also espresso machines have a built-in grinder.
-In many cases, this espresso machine with grinder can give you more than 10 options in terms of how you want the size of your beans is.
+On the other hand, there are also espresso machines that have a built-in grinder.
+In many cases, this espresso machine with a grinder can give you more than ten options regarding how you want the size of your beans.

 More options are better so that you will also become familiar with the one that matches your needs.
-In this way, you will also be able to increase your knowledge on the coffee ground sizes and kind of drink suitable for each one of them.
+In this way, you will also be able to increase your knowledge of the coffee ground sizes and the kind of drink suitable for each one of them.

-Our team at Foodieandtours.com hopes that we’re able to provide you with useful information that you need.
+Our team at Foodieandtours.com hopes that we can provide you with the helpful information you need.
 Enjoy your coffee!